crowdsourcing-class/crowdsourcing-class.github.io/final-project-part5.md

   * Conducting an in depth analysis of data
   * Something in between
 * How does your project work?
 Describe each of the steps involved in your project.
 What parts are done by the crowd, and what parts will be done automatically.
-* URL to the flow diagram for your project.
-Create a PNG file, and save it in your github repo.
-Include the full path to your diagram here (prefix with https://github.com/).
 * Provide a link to your final presentation video.
 Give the full path to your Vimeo video, and the password, if it is not public.

 #### The Crowd